Legal Insurance

 How To Set Up a Trust Fund

-3 min read
+6 min read

 Although many people view trust funds as a tool reserved for those with many assets, creating a trust fund can be an important part of planning your estate, regardless of how much you own.
-Trust funds are meant to set aside and protect your assets for the future — whether that’s before or after you’re gone.

 We’re here to help break down what it takes to set up a trust fund, so you can feel more confident doing so.

-4 easy steps to setting up a trust
+5 steps to create a trust fund

-While it’s possible to open a trust fund on your own, one of the best way to ensure you’re following all of your state’s rules and regulations is to use a lawyer — one who knows the ins and outs of the trust fund creation process.
+While it’s possible to open a trust fund on your own, one of the best ways to ensure you’re following all of your state’s rules and regulations is to use a lawyer — one who knows the ins and outs of the trust fund creation process.

 Step 1: Designate your trustee